 Main content starts here.

 The Wakasu Kaihin Koen (Wakasu Seaside Park) occupies half of Wakasu Island, which sits in Tokyo Bay just off Koto City.
 A 6-km course follows the island's eastern coast.
 You can rent a bicycle at the cycling center near the gate bridge on the south side of the park.
-(And if you have kids, don't miss the mini course next to the center, which has a collection of fun vehicles.)
-On the main cycling course itself, enjoy sweeping views of the bay, pleasant greenery, and lots of little rest areas.
+(And if you have kids, don't miss the mini-course next to the center, which has a collection of fun vehicles.)
+On the main cycling course, enjoy sweeping views of the bay, pleasant greenery, and lots of little rest areas.
 The island also has some great amenities that offer a taste of the outdoors in the big city, including a fishing center, a campground where you can barbecue, and a golf course.

 The above suggestions are just to get you started.
-Cycle along the waters of Tokyo and you’ll see a wonderful mix of big-city development and beautiful nature, getting some exercise while you do it.
+Cycle along the waterways of Tokyo and you’ll see a wonderful mix of big-city development and beautiful nature, getting some exercise while you do it.
 Here are a few more ideas: